 3.2.
 Conversation-ID

-is an unique identifier of a sales process.
-Every step (get offers, booking, get tickets, etc.) within one sales process must share the same Conversation-ID
+The Conversation-ID is an unique identifier of a sales process.
+Every step (get offers, booking, get tickets, etc.) within one sales process must share the same Conversation-ID.

-is a mandatory parameter and must be send in the HTTP header as X-Conversation-Id
+The Conversation-ID is a mandatory parameter and must be send in the HTTP header as x-conversation-id with every request.

 If however the user requests multiple offers and multiple prebookings the Conversation-ID should be reused, as he is still in the same sales process.